mopidy/mopidy/docs/index.rst

 The `Raspberry Pi`_ is an popular device to run Mopidy on, either using Raspbian, Ubuntu, or Arch Linux.
-Pomoroni recommends Mopidy for use with their `Pirate Audio`_ audio gear for Raspberry Pi.
+Pimoroni recommends Mopidy for use with their `Pirate Audio`_ audio gear for Raspberry Pi.

 Mopidy is also a significant building block in the `Pi Musicbox`_ integrated